Charles La Trobe College: About the school

-Charles La Trobe P-12 College employs over 160 staff, and provides qualifications in the Victorian Certificate of Education (VCE), the Victorian Certificate of Applied Learning (VCAL) and numerous Vocational Education and Training (VET) qualifications through student enrolment in the North Melbourne VET Cluster.
+Charles La Trobe P–12 College employs over 160 staff, and provides qualifications in the Victorian Certificate of Education (VCE), the Victorian Certificate of Applied Learning (VCAL) and numerous Vocational Education and Training (VET) qualifications through student enrolment in the North Melbourne VET Cluster.

 Quantum Victoria

-Funded by the Department of Education and Training (DET), Quantum Victoria is one of six state Science and Mathematics Specialist Centres.
+Funded by the Department of Education, Quantum Victoria is one of six state Science and Mathematics Specialist Centres.
 Quantum Victoria provides onsite and remote synchronous and asynchronous learning programs in Science, Technology, Engineering and Mathematics (STEM) Education for students in years Foundation to Year 12.
 These programs are commonly run as day-long modules and are planned using the Victorian Curriculum.

-The Center operates within the La Trobe Campus of Charles La Trobe P-12 College and provides STEM programs to both Charles La Trobe P-12 College students and Government, Independent and Catholic schools within the state of Victoria.
+The Center operates within the La Trobe Campus of Charles La Trobe P–12 College and provides STEM programs to both Charles La Trobe P–12 College students and Government, Independent and Catholic schools within the state of Victoria.
 In 2020, the centre provided educational programs for over 80,000 Victorian school students.